Credit card debt doesn’t have to be a long-term drain on your personal finances in 2022.

 - According to Value Penguin, a website that does personal finance research, the average American household was carrying approximately $5,800 in credit card debt in June 2020.
-For the purposes of this exercise, we’ll use that figure as our target repayment amount.
+For the purposes of this exercise, we used that figure as our target repayment amount.

 - As of June 2020, Bankrate reported the average credit card interest rate was 16.05% APR.
-We’ll use that as our interest rate.
+We used that as our interest rate.

-- According to research from the Federal Reserve Bank of St. Louis, using the latest data analysis available, the “real median” American household income is $63,179.
-We’ll use that number for adjusting potential monthly payments.
-But you should note that the Fed’s research includes data only up to 2018, so the 2020 economic downturn isn’t included.
+- According to this research from the Federal Reserve Bank of St. Louis, the “real median” American household income is $63,179.
+We used that number for adjusting potential monthly payments.

 Feel free to adjust the numbers to reflect your particular situation as we move through this exercise.